Kindness builds trust and creates a safety net for all types of relationships.

 - how we speak to each other

-- how we talk about the other person to others
+- how we speak about the other person to other people

 - how the other person feels in our relationship